exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 # Instructions

 In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
-The program will take 1, 4, or 5 colors as input, and outputs the correct value, in ohms.
+The program will take a 1, 4, or 5 colors as input, and outputs the correct value, in ohms.
 The color bands are encoded as follows:

-- Black: 0
+- black: 0
-- Brown: 1
+- brown: 1
-- Red: 2
+- red: 2
-- Orange: 3
+- orange: 3
-- Yellow: 4
+- yellow: 4
-- Green: 5
+- green: 5
-- Blue: 6
+- blue: 6
-- Violet: 7
+- violet: 7
-- Grey: 8
+- grey: 8
-- White: 9
+- white: 9

-In `resistor-color trio` you decoded the first three colors.
+In [`Resistor Color Trio`][resistor-color-trio-exercie] you decoded the first three color bands.
 For instance: orange-orange-brown translated to the main value `330`.
 In this exercise you will need to add _tolerance_ to the mix.
 Tolerance is the maximum amount that a value can be above or below the main value.
-For example, if the last band is green, the maximum tolerance will be ±0.5%.
+For example, if the last band is green, the maximum tolerance will be `±0.5%`.

 The tolerance band will have one of these values:

-- Grey - 0.05%
+- grey - 0.05%
-- Violet - 0.1%
+- violet - 0.1%
-- Blue - 0.25%
+- blue - 0.25%
-- Green - 0.5%
+- green - 0.5%
-- Brown - 1%
+- brown - 1%
-- Red - 2%
+- red - 2%
-- Gold - 5%
+- gold - 5%
-- Silver - 10%
+- silver - 10%

 The four-band resistor is built up like this: